-What’s certain, however, is that black Americans are more inclined in some states than in others to fulfill their civic duty by participating in the democratic process.
-And though various theories attempt to rationalize trends in blacks’ voting behaviors, simply identifying where on the map this group is most politically active — and therefore likely to maximize its electoral clout — helps to put this election year and racial-gap issues into context.
+Regardless of what candidates black voters choose to support, it’s clear that black Americans in some states are more politically engaged than those in other states.
+Identifying where on the map this demographic is most politically active — and therefore likely to maximize their electoral clout — helps to put this election year and racial-gap issues into context.

-In honor of Black History Month and with presidential primaries in full swing, WalletHub’s analysts compared the 48 states across six key metrics that speak to the level of black political engagement.
+In honor of Black History Month and with presidential primaries in full swing, WalletHub compared 49 states across six key metrics that speak to the level of black political engagement.
 Our data set includes black voter turnout and registration during the most recent presidential and midterm elections as well as the proportional representation of blacks in the state legislature and national party conventions.
 Scroll down for the complete ranking, expert political commentary and our detailed methodology.

-Although the black voter-turnout rate in presidential elections has been rising since 1996, it remains lower in certain areas compared with others.
+Although the black voter-turnout rate in presidential elections rose since 1996 until the 2016 election, it remains lower in certain areas compared with others.
 In order to understand the reasons behind the low turnout and to find solutions to voting roadblocks for racial minorities, we turned to a panel of experts in fields such as political science and African-American studies.
 Click on the experts’ profiles to read their bios and thoughts on the following key questions:

-- What accounts for low levels of voter turnout among blacks?
+- What accounts for low levels of voter turnout among African Americans?

 - Do voter-ID laws disproportionately affect voter turnout for blacks relative to other groups?

 - Why are blacks and other minorities underrepresented in political office?
-For example, there are currently only two black senators and there have only been four black governors in U.S. history.
+For example, there are currently only three African American senators and there have only been four black governors in U.S. history.

-- What strategies have proven effective in increasing voter participation and civic engagement among blacks?
+- What strategies have proven effective in increasing voter participation and civic engagement among African Americans?

-In order to determine where black Americans are most politically engaged, WalletHub’s analysts compared the 48 states across six key metrics.
-Idaho and Montana were not included in the sample due to data limitations.
+In order to determine where black Americans are most politically engaged, WalletHub compared 49 states across six key metrics.
+Montana was not included in the sample due to data limitations.
 The metrics are listed below with their corresponding weights.
 Each metric was given a value between 0 and 100, wherein 100 is the best value for that metric and 0 is the worst.

 - Proportional Representation of Blacks in State Legislature (measures the percentage of black representatives per black population): Double Weight (~22.22 Points)